Chronicles of the Cairngorms: Stories from the Shelter Stone Visitors’ Book

 Legacy

-These visitors’ books have left a unique legacy.
+These Cairngorms visitors’ books have left a unique legacy.
 They are an account of the life and times of transient guests.
 Explorers of an ancient landscape, a wild frontier away from urban industry and a place of peace in the atrocities of war.
 For some of the visitors to Shelter Stone, their journeys were just beginning.

 They were young.
 With the threat of war, expectation and the unknown weighing heavy on their shoulders, it is fitting that some of these young men chose to spend their freedom in the mountains before going to fight.
 Their entries in the visitors’ book are a reminder of the journeys they made before they left for war; their fleeting footprints over peaks, and in corries, now lost to nature and time.